rbisdorff/Digraph3/docSphinx/_build/html/_sources/index.rst.txt

 :New:
    * A case study on :ref:`fairly matching students and internships <InternshipsMatching-Tutorial-label>`
    * A case study about :ref:`fairly matching classmates into partner pairs <RoommatesMatching-Tutorial-label>`
+   * A tutorial on :ref:`partially ranking from multiple incommensurable performance criteria <Partial-Ranking-Tutorial-label>`
    * :ref:`Applications of bipolar-valued base 3 encoded Bachet numbers <Bachet-Tutorial-label>`
    * A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via big sparse outranking digraphs